Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Methodology

-We may also consider multiplicative models which typically assume the form $X_i^* = X_iV_i$, with $E(V_i) = 1$, and constant variance given by $\var(V_i) = \sigma_{V}^2$, with $V_i$ independent of both $X_i$ and $(Y_i,Z_i)$.
+We may also consider \emph{multiplicative models} which typically assume the form $X_i^* = X_iV_i$, with $E[V_i] = 1$, constant variance given by $\var(V_i) = \sigma_{V}^2$, $V_i\perp X_i$, and $V_i\perp(Y_i,Z_i)$.
 Thus, $X_i^*$ is unbiased for $X_i$.
-Many correction techniques in the literature assume an additive structure, and it is often advised to transform a measurement that has multiplicative error onto a scale where the error becomes additive \citep{CarrollBook,Multiplicative_Transformations}.
+Much of the methodology developed in the literature assumes an additive structure, and it is often advised to transform a measurement that has multiplicative error onto a scale where the error becomes additive \citep{CarrollBook,Multiplicative_Transformations}.

 Our notation implies that the random variables are scalar valued.
 Vector valued random variables can be accommodated by allowing each component to follow analogous expressions.
 For some results, it will be convenient to unify this framework notationally.
 We can write $X_i^* = X_i + \delta U_i$ or $X_i^* = X_i(1 + \delta U_i)$, where $U_i$ is a mean-zero, unit variance random variable, independent of $X_i$, $Y_i$ and $Z_i$, and $\delta$ is constant.